-Sweet potatoes are a delicious starchy food that is high in nutrition, but registers a low GI score.
-These orange vegetables are high in fiber, and are a great substitute for regular potatoes, which are high on the GI chart.
+Sweet potatoes are a delicious starchy food that is high in nutrition but registers a low GI score.
+These orange vegetables are high in fiber and are a great substitute for regular potatoes, which are high on the GI chart.

 All though there is no conclusive evidence that eating sweet potatoes alone will lower your blood sugar levels, sweet potatoes are a healthy alternative to everyday fast metabolizing carbs.

 Foods made from white flour are highly processed and have had the fibrous out shells of the grains removed.
-Whole wheat on the hand, has this shell intact and as such, introduces much needed fiber into your diet that can help to slow digestion and stabilize blood sugar.
+Whole wheat on the hand, has this shell intact and as such, introduces much-needed fiber into your diet that can help to slow digestion and stabilize blood sugar.

 In general, fish and other meats do not register on the GI charts because they do not contain carbohydrates.
 However, when selecting your proteins, keep in carbs aren’t the only macro we’re concerned with.
 Increased fat can lead to obesity and insulin resistance.
 Fish, such as salmon, cod, and haddock, are healthy sources of protein.
 Incorporating quality sources of protein with your meals will help also help with portion control.
 More on that below.

 Legumes come in a wide variety of sizes, colors, flavors, and textures.
-But one things is consistent; they are very low on the GI chart.
-A 2012 study found that incorporating legumes into your diet improved glycemi control and lowered the risk of coronary heart disease in people with type 2 diabetes.
+But one thing is consistent; they are very low on the GI chart.
+A 2012 study found that incorporating legumes into your diet improved glycemic control and lowered the risk of coronary heart disease in people with type 2 diabetes.
 Legumes are high in fiber, complex carbohydrates (the good kind) and a good source of protein.
 A word of caution, READ THE LABELS!
 Some legume products, especially those found in boxes, contain added sugars and starches in the forms of sauces or marinades.
 When in doubt, opt for buying your legumes in bulk and cook them yourself.

 Most unsweetened yogurts have a GI score below 50.
 In a study conducted on dairy consumption and risk of type 2 diabetes, researchers found that in general, dairy consumption was not associated with type 2 diabetes risks.
 However, this study also concluded that yogurt may be the only dairy product that can actually lower your risk of type 2 diabetes.